-Terminal 2, which opened in 2010, serves Aer Lingus, US carriers Delta, US Air, American Airlines, and United as well as Eitad and Emirates.
-All other airlines will arrive in Terminal 1.
-(A third terminal has been proposed to help manage increased traveler numbers.)
+Terminal 2, which opened in 2010, serves Aer Lingus, US carriers Delta, US Air, American Airlines, and United as well as Emirates and Norwegian.
+All other airlines, including Air Canada, will arrive in Terminal 1.

 Dublin Airport Arrival Tips

-If you're arriving from the US (which is the only experience I have had), it's likely you have flown over night and are tired as sleeping well on planes is something mastered by very few people.
+If you're arriving from the US or Canada, you have flown over night and are tired from not sleeping well on the plane, as well as excited to begin your trip.